 - 400 ml (13.5 oz.) canned full-fat coconut milk, cream only

 - Zest of one lemon

-- Combine the lemon juice, maple syrup, and agar-agar in a small saucepan.
-On medium heat, bring to a low boil.
-Reduce heat to low and simmer for one minute.
+- Whisk the lemon juice, maple syrup, and agar together in a small saucepan.
+Bring this to a low boil over medium heat, stirring occasionally.
+Once it boils, reduce the heat to low and simmer for one minute.

-- Scoop the coconut cream off the top of the can and keep the leftover watery bit for smoothies (or discard it).
-Add the coconut cream, lemon zest, and vanilla bean to the pan.
-Bring to a low boil over medium heat and simmer on low for two minutes.
+- Add the coconut cream, lemon zest, and vanilla to the pan.
+Bring to a low boil over medium heat, then reduce the heat to low and simmer for another two minutes.

-- Remove from heat and let the mixture cool for five minutes.
+- Remove the pan from the heat and let the mixture cool for five minutes.
 Pour into glasses or moulds and refrigerate for one hour or until completely cold.

 - Serve the panna cotta as is, or topped with fresh or frozen berries.

 Amount Per Serving: Calories: 242Total Fat: 21gSaturated Fat: 18gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 15mgCarbohydrates: 16gFiber: 1gSugar: 10gProtein: 2g

 This data is provided by a calculator and is a rough estimation of the nutritional information in this recipe.

 This post was originally published in August 2014.
 It was last updated with new photographs and improvements to the text and recipe as of August 2020.